mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Turning to the structural dimension of educations, here a lack of a clear division between formal and informal approaches is also present [@rogoff_organization_2016].
 Rogoff outline a false dichotomy between _children-led_ (based on free exploration), and _adult-led_ (focused on direct instruction) approaches [@rogoff_observing_1995, p.211], proposing instead a more complex community understanding of learning that includes concepts of guided participation and apprenticeship [@rogoff_developing_1994].
 While, these concepts are explored in more detail in the following chapter, at this point, it is sufficient for the discussion of this chapter, to introduce guided participation as a process of active involvement in cultural and social activities, under the guidance of more experienced individuals, as an alternative view a children-led / adult-led spectrum.

-## A review of research on the potential of computer game design and programming (CGD&P) in informal settings
+## A review of relevant research informing computer game design and programming (CGD&P)

 Before addressing studies directly focused on computer game design and programming (CGD&P) it is relevant to examine an area that in part stimulated the interest and motivation to explore the area of game making as a potential vehicle for diverse learning outcomes, that of digital media and game making and meta-gaming in informal communities.
 The observations of young people's enthusiastic involvement in online communities discussion gaming culture and related creative activities sparked questions on how to best leverage this interest for other educational aims [@gee_what_2004; @papert_mindstorms_1980].
 Gee frames the informal, often online communities as affinity spaces [@gee_what_2004] and the activities and culture created around games as meta-gaming, examining how shared discourses and emerging identities develop within these spaces.